purescript-contrib/purescript-aff/MODULES.md

 later' :: forall e a.
 Number -> Aff e a -> Aff e a
 ```

-Runs the asynchronous computation later (off the current execution context).
+Runs the specified asynchronous computation later, by the specified
+number of milliseconds.

 #### `forkAff`